Car crashes into Carnival parade in German town of Volkmarsen, at least 30 people injured | DW | 24.02.2020

 North Hesse Police's official Twitter account said: "We are on site with a large contingent.
 The investigation is ongoing.
 As soon as reliable information is available, we will publish it here."

-All parades in Hesse were subsequently called off as a precautionary measure, police confirmed.
+All parades were subsequently called off as a precautionary measure, police confirmed.

 rs, jsi/aw (AP, dpa)